Aunt Jane's Homemade Hot Pockets cut open showing cabbage and meat filling — family recipe at StephanieCooksForACrowd.com

 The Homemade Hot Pocket My Great-Grandma Would Be Proud Of

+Aunt Jane’s Homemade Hot Pockets are a three-generation family recipe — seasoned ground beef and cabbage cooked together, wrapped in crescent rolls, and baked until golden.
 My family has Bohemian roots, and my great-grandma used to make what she called krautburgers — cabbage and meat cooked together and wrapped in homemade dough.
 My Aunt Jane carried on that tradition and would also make her dough from scratch.
 I took the same idea, kept all the flavor, and made a shortcut version using crescent rolls.
 Same filling, same love, a whole lot less time.
-This is Aunt Jane’s Homemade Hot Pockets, and they are one of our most beloved family recipes.
-(Stephanie’s video is embedded in the recipe card and her story continues after the recipe.)

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!